 If a sex crime did occur, treatment should be the goal, not punishment – and if at all possible, not sex offender registration.
 I fight vigorously for my clients every step of the way: getting charges dropped, keeping cases in the juvenile system, getting first-time offenders into diversion programs, and providing a strong defense in court.

 If your son or daughter has been charged with a sex crime, skilled representation is a must.
-You can count on me to stand by you and put the full force of my years of experience behind your defense.
+You can count on me to stand by you and put the full force of my 15 plus years of experience behind your defense.
 You will never find a lawyer who will fight harder for you.